 I have learned during my baking journey that cheesecakes can be a little finicky, especially compared to a more uncomplicated treat like brownies or cookies – and they absolutely must be at room temperature before they hit the fridge.

-Keep reading to find out how long cheesecake should cool before going in the fridge, plus other fun info!
+Keep reading to find out how long to let cheesecake cool before going in the fridge, plus other fun info!

-- Why Do You Have to Let Cheesecake Cool Before Refrigerating?
+- Why Should You Let Cheesecake Cool Before Refrigerating?

 - How Long Should Cheesecake Cool Before Going in the Fridge?